pasqualerossi/42-Piscine/README.md

 # Before Exams and C Concepts

-You should learn the following fundamental C Concepts:
+You should learn the following fundamental C Concepts in the Piscine:
 - Functions
 - Loops
 - Conditions